 Diplomas and Certificates

 We begin mailing out diplomas several weeks after degrees post to transcripts.
 Please allow two weeks for delivery.
 The diploma mail out dates can be found on the Academic Calendar.
 Diplomas will not be issued to students with financial holds.
+Texas State University only provides physical diplomas and certificates - there is not an option to receive an electronic or digital version.

 - If a hold on your student account prevented us from printing and mailing your diploma has been released, you will need to fill out a Diploma Request Form to receive your diploma.